jax-parker/bookends/README.md

 * Looka.com - Used to create the Bookends Logo
 * Black - intalled black in terminal and ran to ensure PEP8 compliant in files
 * Breakpoint - used breakpoint() to step through code in terminal and check each step is working to help debug
+* URL Encode Online - to encode my url to add to the validation checkers to add links to testing section

 [Back to top](<#contents>)